-If you have experienced a previous fall, you may be concerned about falling again and become less active or limit what you do in an attempt to avoid situations where you feel you might be more vulnerable.
+If you have experienced a previous fall, you may be concerned about falling again and become less active than you used to be, or limit what you do in an attempt to avoid situations where you feel you might be more vulnerable.

-The fear of falling can itself be a risk factor.
-Reduced activity may mean your stamina levels and fitness are reduced.
-As a result, everyday activities will be more physically demanding and the risk of falling increased.
-You may become less motivated and increasingly dependent on others.
+Even if you haven't fallen before, the fear of falling can itself be a risk factor.
+Reduced activity may mean your stamina levels and fitness are reduced as your muscles become weaker if you don't use them and your joints can become stiffer.
+As a result, everyday activities will be more physically demanding as your body isn't as used to moving and maintaining your balance, so your risk of falling increases.
+There is also a risk that you might become less motivated and increasingly dependent on others.

 If you do fall, try not to panic.
 Although you may feel a little shaken and shocked, try to stay calm, gather your thoughts and remember what you need to do.

-If you have had a fall or are concerned that you are liable to have a fall, there are a number of services that may be able to offer some help.
-These include:
+If you have had a fall, or are concerned that you are liable to have a fall, there are a number of services that may be able to offer some help.